 FAQ 🔗 🌟 Some useful answers to common questions about the application process.

-Geography Admissions Test (GAT) 🔗 Since 2018, all applicants have been required to sit the Geography Admissions Test (GAT).
-This page describes the format of the test and provides some past papers.
-Note: the Geography Admissions Test has been suspended for 2021 entry; it is currently undecided whether it will be reinstated for future application cycles.
+Geography Admissions Test (GAT) 🔗 All applicants have been required to sit the Geography Admissions Test (GAT).
+This page describes the format of the test and provides practice materials.

 Interview YouTube video 🔗 🌟 A useful video about navigating the Oxford Geography interview.